Ronaldo scores to keep Al-Nassr's slim title hopes alive

-With five matches remaining this season, Al-Nassr remain second in the league, three points behind leaders Al-Ittihad having played a game more than their rivals.
+With five matches remaining this season, Al-Nassr remains second in the league, three points behind leaders Al-Ittihad having played a game more than their rivals.

 After the dismissal of coach Rudi Garcia this month, Al-Nassr were knocked out of the King Cup by lowly Al-Wahda and, having also lost the Super Cup title, are looking at the prospect of finishing the season without any silverware.